• Skip to primary navigation

 The Culprits of Bitter Basil Pesto

 • Basil that is bolting (AKA flowering).
 Definitely don't use any basil flowers.
 They are very bitter.
-Older leaves are also more bitter than younger leaves (I still use them though).
+Older leaves are also more bitter than younger leaves.
 Use young basil plants for the best pesto results.

 • Rancid olive oil.
 You know the taste.
 Buy some extra virgin olive oil.
 Keep it in a dark place away from any heat.
 Taste it before you use it.